sh4run/ss/README.md

 * NO GFW probes were received in the first a couples of days.
 * As traffic went up, some GFW probes were received in burst.
 5~10 are probes were received in a short interval.
 Then it became quite for another two or three days.

-The latest version of sss server has been online for 2 days with 3G bidirectional traffic.
-No GFW probes are received so far.
+The latest version of sss server has been online for 7 days with 30G bidirectional traffic.
+* 7 GFW probes were receivedi so far.
+5 of them were received on day 3 and day 4.

 # IP Geolocation Based Filtering